fieryhenry/tbcms/README.md

 Instead of using a private server, you might be able to use something like [mitmproxy](https://mitmproxy.org/) or [Fiddler](https://www.telerik.com/fiddler) to modify the server responses.
-This did not work for me as the game always crashed but it might work for you.
+This did not work for me as the game always crashed (works for other requests though) but it might work for you.

 ## Installation

 1. Install [Python](https://www.python.org/downloads/) >= 3.9

 1. Run `pip install -U tbcms`

 ## Usage

 1. Run `python -m tbcms` or `py -m tbcms` depending on your system.

 1. Run `python -m tbcms --help` for more information.

 1. Read [jamesiotio's CITM](https://github.com/jamestiotio/CITM) on how to format the list of presents.

 1. Create a file called `presents.json` somewhere and put your presents in it.

 1. Run `python -m tbcms --presents path/to/presents.json` to start server.